openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
-    3. Add some controller, compute and cinder nodes
+    3. Enable dedicated analytics DB
-    4. Add a node with all contrail roles
+    4. Add a controller and a compute+cinder nodes
-    5. Deploy cluster
+    5. Add a node with all contrail roles
-    6. Check Controller and Contrail nodes status
+    6. Deploy cluster
-    7. Add a node with "contrail-db" role
+    7. Add one node with "contrail-db" role
     8. Deploy changes
     9. Run OSTF tests